toniageorge/EventScheduler/README.md

 6. Due to high spirit of the team there needs to be no gap between each activity

 Assumptions:
-•	On the input file, each event is separated by new line
+1. On the input file, each event is separated by new line
-•	Event description and time are separated by whitespace
+2. Event description and time are separated by whitespace
-•	Last event is the presentation on ‘Staff Motivation’
+3. Last event is the presentation on ‘Staff Motivation’
-•	The path to the input file is given as a run-time argument
+4. The path to the input file is given as a run-time argument
    Output:
-•	Application will be console-based and the list of scheduled events will be displayed on console.
+5. Application will be console-based and the list of scheduled events will be displayed on console.
-•	In addition a ‘text’ file will be created in the same directory of the input file.
-The name will be “<name of the input file>”+_result.txt
+6. In addition a ‘text’ file will be created in the same directory of the input file The name will be name of the inputfile+_result.txt

 Steps to run:
 1. Build the maven project